fbpx

 It usually just glances off me, just like it does the church kids.

-One of my constant goals is to present Jesus in fresh ways that will cause kids who’ve heard about him all their lives to see him with new, wonder-filled eyes.
+One of my constant goals is to present Jesus in fresh ways that will cause kids who’ve heard about Him all their lives to see Him with new, wonder-filled eyes.

 But this also must be my goal for myself.